relatiocc/opencloud/src/docs/guide/authentication.md

 # Authentication

-The OpenCloud SDK requires a Roblox Open Cloud API key for authentication.
+The OpenCloud SDK supports two authentication methods: API keys and OAuth2 access tokens.

+## API Key Authentication

+API keys are best for server-side applications that need to access Roblox resources on behalf of your application.

-## Getting an API Key
+### Getting an API Key

 1. Go to the [Roblox Creator Dashboard](https://create.roblox.com/dashboard/credentials)
 2. Click **Create API Key**